Post

 nvidia-ctk runtime configure --runtime=docker --config=$HOME/.config/docker/daemon.json

-This command modifies the /etc/docker/daemon.json file to allow Docker to utilize the NVIDIA Container Runtime.
+This command modifies the /etc/docker/daemon.json file to allow Docker to use the NVIDIA Container Runtime.

 Restart the Docker daemon to apply the changed settings.